Our programme outcomes and schedule

 In a 3-hour live session, we’ll discuss how and why collective action and building partnerships and alliances is so central to feminist leadership, and explore feminist approaches to partnership building in a live webinar.
 We’ll also spend some time collectively planning for how we are going to start to take action to apply what we have learned.
 Time commitment: approximately three hours.

-There will be a gap of three or four weeks between the sessions in week eleven and twelve, which gives participants time to start to apply what they have been learning.
-During this period, participants will also benefit from the insights of a guest speaker who is already bringing feminist leadership principles to the way they work.
+There will be a gap of a few weeks between the sessions in week eleven and twelve, which gives participants time to start to apply what they have been learning.
+During this period, participants will also benefit from the insights of a second guest speaker who is already bringing feminist leadership principles to the way they work.

 Week Twelve

-Four weeks after week 11, participants will take part in a follow-up webinar, in which we share what we have been doing since the course ended, what has gone well and not so well, and how we can continue to support each other in our feminist leadership journeys.
+In week 12 we all share how we have been putting learnings into practice, what has gone well and not so well, and how we can continue to support each other in our feminist leadership journeys.
 We’ll also identify key strategies to tackle some of the resistance we might face as we start to put feminist leadership into practice.
 Time commitment: approximately three hours.